-Most of the time while working on SQL Server, users face server’s performance issue, which is due to the bad structure of database or SQL Server Physical File Fragmentation.
+Most of the time while working on SQL Server, users face a server’s performance issue, which is due to the bad structure of database or SQL Server Physical File Fragmentation.

 Physical File Fragmentation in SQL Server has been a problem since the first file was written into floppy disk drive by using DOS.
 If contiguous clusters are not there at the time when OS writes a file into a disk system then, a file is said to be physically fragmented.

-Effects of SQL Server Physical File Fragmentation:
+Effects of SQL Server Physical File Fragmentation

 If there is, a single file random read or writes file requires to be performed then, a degree of physical fragmentation will be having no effect on the performance of input or output operation.
 As the single file read or write operation is not affected by the fragmentation of physical file.
 Whereas if the file is fragmented heavily then, the disks will randomly read or write the whole data.
 Even if the data is logically sequenced then, it results in the extra work for disks drives.